OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 .. note::

-   Version state is stored in configuration file ``/etc/onecfg.conf``.
+   The version state is stored in the configuration file ``/etc/onecfg.conf``.
 You **shouldn't modify this file directly**, as it might result in unpredictable behavior.

 Example
 -------